 If watermelons best categorize the bounty of summer, pumpkins do the same for fall.
 Pumpkin dishes pop up everywhere on menus when the brisk weather arrives, and for good reason.
 Their richness is a welcome addition to a variety of recipes, from classic pies to heartwarming soups.
 But if you’re looking to make the most of this abundance at home, then do yourself a favor when you bring a few pumpkins into your kitchen: Don’t discard the pumpkin seeds during your prep.
 Instead, incorporate their flavors into your dishes, too.

 Pumpkin seeds (referred to as pepitas in Spanish) not only make for a satisfying snack on their own, but they’re also equally versatile in breakfast, lunch, and dinner recipes (as well as dessert!).
-We found 12 examples from some of our favorite foodies that prove our point, including an irresistible casserole, a savory pasta made from scratch, a homemade hummus, an everyday protein bowl, and even overnight quinoa.
+We found 12 examples from some of our favorite foodies that prove our point, including an irresistible casserole, a satisfying pasta, and homemade hummus.
 Each recipe is easy to re-create and showcases pumpkin seeds as an unforgettable detail.

 Here are our picks for the best pumpkin seed recipes to try this week.

 The Recipe: Tart Cherry Protein Bowl

 Why We Love It: A Couple Cooks figured out exactly what we’re going to eat after every workout this fall, thanks to this recipe, which features Greek yogurt topped with cashews, almonds, dried cherries, and apricots.
 Pepitas round out the crunch and color of the bowl, too.

 Pro Tip: “Instead of buying flavored, sweetened yogurt, we buy plain yogurt and sweeten it to taste with a little honey or maple syrup,” Sonja and Alex Overhiser of A Couple Cooks advise.